thrust::transform#

 This version of

-applies a unary function to each element of an input sequence and stores the result in the corresponding position in an output sequence.Specifically, for each iterator
+transformapplies a unary function to each element of an input sequence and stores the result in the corresponding position in an output sequence.Specifically, for each iterator

-) ).
+iin the range [first,last) the operationop(*i)is performed and the result is assigned to*o, whereois the corresponding output iterator in the range [result,result+ (last-first) ).
 The input and output sequences may coincide, resulting in an in-place transformation.The following code snippet demonstrates how to use

-#include <thrust/transform.h> #include <thrust/functional.h> int data[10] = {-5, 0, 2, -3, 2, 4, 0, -1, 2, 8}; ::cuda::std::negate<int> op; thrust::transform(data, data + 10, data, op); // in-place transformation // data is now {5, 0, -2, 3, -2, -4, 0, 1, -2, -8};
+transform#include <thrust/transform.h> #include <thrust/functional.h> int data[10] = {-5, 0, 2, -3, 2, 4, 0, -1, 2, 8}; ::cuda::std::negate<int> op; thrust::transform(data, data + 10, data, op); // in-place transformation // data is now {5, 0, -2, 3, -2, -4, 0, 1, -2, -8};

 \verbatim embed:rst Some backends of transform may take advantage knowing if the transformation operation supports :ref:

-copyable arguments <address-stability>
+copyable arguments <address-stability>. \endverbatim- Parameters:

 first – The beginning of the input sequence.